civican/legisinfo/44-1/bills/C-69/bill_text.md

 **(5)** A person who commits an offence under any of subsections (1) to (4) is liable

-  on summary conviction **to a fine not exceeding $200,000 or to imprisonment for a term not exceeding two years, or to both; or**
+  on summary conviction to a fine not exceeding $200,000 or to imprisonment for a term not exceeding two years, or to both; or

-  **on conviction on indictment**, to a fine not exceeding $1,000,000 or to imprisonment for a term not exceeding five years, or to both.
+  on conviction on indictment, to a fine not exceeding $1,000,000 or to imprisonment for a term not exceeding five years, or to both.

 ### `Canada Labour Code` (Improving Access to Protections for Employees)